Monday, March 13, 2017 – What a week this has been!

 After finishing up with all that he checked on his constructions jobs then came home.
 I have to tell you how very proud I am of how “on top” of everything he was yesterday even though the accident did shake him up.
 Boots is now greatly improved and ready for when we get back on the road again!

 Last week I showed ya’ll the box of candy making supplies I received.
 Late last week I got started.
 I forgot how fun this is and had a wonderful afternoon creating chocolate goodies for my sons and their families.
 I’ll work on a few each day that time is available till they are all made.
 I made a special plate of chocolate and toffee eggs for Roy to enjoy when he came home yesterday.
 He gave the thumbs up on them!

 I’ve made my own Christmas gift cards for a few years and decided to create my own birthday cards for my family this year.
 I loved doing this.
 The shopping for several supplies to be used in putting together around 20 birthday cards is so much fun!
 I check out every clearance area in all craft and regular stores.
 Putting each one together gave me some time to think about and also pray for each person who I was making a card for.
 I even addressed each envelope and put their birthday in the upper right corner where the stamp will go.
-These are the cards I made for Chad’s children.
+These are the cards I made for our oldest son’s children.
 I’m hopeful everyone likes them and knows I love them!

 End of last week till today, Monday, was fairly quiet!
 I found a new program Adobe Spark to use for creating graphics like the one below.
 I’m liking it a lot so far!